 The CBSO's smaller ensembles range from string trios to jazz bands, and perform throughout the season as part of the Osborn Chamber Music Programme, which includes our Centre Stage lunchtime concert series at CBSO Centre.

 They're also at the heart of our Education and Community programme, giving over 75 performances a year in schools and community venues across the Midlands and beyond.
 Some of the most prominent of our ensembles are listed below, but in any season the CBSO has over 25 smaller associated ensembles in operation.
-For further details or to book any of these groups, contact Rebekah Cork.
+To enquire about any of these groups, contact Maddi Belsey-Day.

 Nothing raises the roof quite like a brass group – and the CBSO’s brass quintet is the perfect ensemble for festive occasions, ceremonial events, or just an evening of tuneful entertainment.
 Whether giving a summer afternoon concert in the Brindleyplace bandstand, playing fanfares for civic ceremonies, or tackling the classical repertoire for brass in the CBSO Centre Stage series, these five versatile players fit the bill, with music ranging from baroque to jazz and all points in between.

 The CBSO Baroque Ensemble was founded in 2004 with the aim of exploring baroque and classical repertoire on period instruments to complement the Orchestra's busy schedule.
 The core group consists of two violins plus continuo and expands to meet the needs of each individual project.

 The Ensemble specialises in themed concerts which have included, 'Hark!
 I hear Musick!' based on Matthew Boulton’s music tastes and diary readings, 'A Pepys Portrait' with readings from Pepys' diaries and music he would have known and ‘Music from the Court of Frederick the Great’ with music and readings from Sans Soucis.